![]() |

 ||||||

-Did Learner plead the fifth so that she could hide Ingram's role?
-Were the IRS officials playing Sergeant Schultz from Hogan's heroes ("I know nothing") to hide her role.
-The only animated exchange during the Senate Finance Committee hearing occurred when Senator Toomey mentioned her name.
-He asked: Why the IRS scandal is worse than the others In today's Baltimore Sun, former Maryland Governor Robert L. Ehrlich, Jr., (Why the IRS scandal is worse than the others) lists several reasons why the IRS scandal is worse than the others, one of which is that the IRS targeted conservative groups:
+Why the IRS scandal is worse than the others In today's Baltimore Sun, former Maryland Governor Robert L. Ehrlich, Jr., (Why the IRS scandal is worse than the others) lists several reasons why the IRS scandal is worse than the others, one of which is that the IRS targeted conservative groups:

 Parenthetically, Ehrlich notes the flippant answer given by IRS Commissioner Douglas Schulman when asked about his many trips to the White House:...
 Tax Cut Unreality